 Faith & Philanthropy

-On October 2nd, the inaugural Faith and Philanthropy Summit will take place at the Casina Pio IV in the Vatican,.
+On October 14th and 15th, the inaugural Faith and Philanthropy Summit will take place at the Casina Pio IV in the Vatican,.
 Organized jointly by the Galileo Foundation and the Vatican’s Pontifical Academy of Social Sciences, the Summit will convene the world’s leading philanthropists from all faiths to discuss how ‘giving back’ can and is changing our world.

 The Galileo Foundation is a community of faith-based donors and benefactors who believe in the mission of Pope Francis and the Catholic Church to tackle inequality, rescue and rehabilitate victims and survivors, protect our planet and offer a voice to the voiceless and those who are marginalized in our society.